When the River Becomes a Cloud / Cuando el río se transforma en nube

 As part of this unique partnership, we engage Prescott School's burgeoning agriculture program to develop site-responsive, experiential learning projects that connect culturally-relevant contemporary art practices with agriculture and local ecology.

-By-With-For Our Rural Community
+Within Our Rural Community

 When the River Becomes a Cloud initiates process-oriented projects that promote social-emotional learning and trauma-informed design.
 We recognize how crucial it is for young people to see their cultures and identities represented in leadership, which means we prioritize visiting artist-scholars whose lived experiences align with the experiences of our students.